 - Let dry 12-24 hours before painting with craft paint.
 Thread with fishing wire and tie off a loop.

-Hang clay eggs on your easter tree!
+Hang the clay eggs on your Easter tree!
 We used green, light green, deep purple, and light pink for our eggs.
 You’ll be seeing these colors all week with the other DIYs.

 The bunny art print on the wall is my from my talented friend Daisy Faith Art.
 Isn’t it cute?